jaokim/inside-java-dumpster/BusinessLogic/readme.md

 ```

 ## Adding new BusinessLogic Service
 For a new Business Logic service you need three classes.
-Imagine the exmaple service "EnergyService"
+Imagine the example service "EnergyService"
 * EnergyService extends BusinessLogicService
 * EnergyPayload extends Payload
 * EnergyResult extends Result